mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 several major terraforming experiments are currently underway which should help to tame the wild magma heart of the planet.
-Visit the polar base of Hades and take a trip in a heat-resistant sub through the magma- filled caverns of Hkarha.
+Visit the polar base of Hades and take a trip in a heat-resistant sub through the magma-filled caverns of Hkarha.
 Visit the submerged city of Rhula and dive amidst the sunken streets.
 ```
 ```